hussein073/Mod_4_Image_Classification/README.md

 Our args variable is a dictionary containing the key-value pairs values.

+After we load our class labels and set random colors for each.
+To load YOLO from disk, we’ll take advantage of OpenCV’s DNN function called cv2.dnn.readNetFromDarknet .
+This function requires both a configPath  and weightsPath  which are established via dictionary.

+Let’s load the image and send it through the network:
+* Load the input image  and extract its dimensions.
+* Determine the output layer names from the YOLO model.

+Once our blob is prepared, we’ll
+* Perform a forward pass through our YOLO network
+* Show the inference time for YOLO

+For bounding box lists include:
+* Boxes : Our bounding boxes around the object.
+* Confidences : The confidence value that YOLO assigns to an object.
+Lower confidence values indicate that the object might not be what the network thinks it is.
+Remember from our command line arguments above that we’ll filter out objects that don’t meet the 0.5  threshold.
+* ClassIDs : The detected object’s class label.
+YOLO does not apply non-maxima suppression for us, so we need to explicitly apply it.

+Applying non-maxima suppression suppresses significantly overlapping bounding boxes, keeping only the most confident ones.

+NMS also ensures that we do not have any redundant or extraneous bounding boxes.

+Taking advantage of OpenCV’s built-in DNN module implementation of NMS, we perform non-maxima suppression.
+All that is required is that we submit our bounding boxes , confidences , as well as both our confidence threshold and NMS threshold.
+Then, we simply draw the bounding box and text on image  using our random class colors.
+Finally, we display our resulting image until the user presses any key on their keyboard (ensuring the window opened by OpenCV is selected and focused).

 **YOLO object detection in video streams**

 <img class="size-full" src="https://s3-us-west-2.amazonaws.com/static.pyimagesearch.com/opencv-yolo/yolo_overpass_output.gif" width="600">